lighthall-lab/lab-manual/procedures.md

 1. `git branch Analysis-Name`

 ### Modifying an ongoing analysis branch
+1. Switch to the analysis branch:
-1. `git checkout Analysis-Name`
+    - `git checkout Analysis-Name`
-3. `cp existing-analysis-file new-analysis-file`
-    1. `cp existing-other-analysis-file new-other-analysis-file`
-    - ~ make changes to your code ~
+2. Make changes to your code as appropriate.
+    - To use existing files: `cp existing-analysis-file new-analysis-file`
+3. When your code is complete, or in a good enough spot to save, commit changes to the branch:
-4. `git add new-analysis file`
+    - `git add new-analysis file`
-    1. `git add new-other-analysis-file`
-5. `git commit -m "made some changes like blah blah blah"`
+    - `git commit -m "made some changes like blah blah blah"`

 ### Send your changes to GitHub
-5. `git push --set-upstream origin Analysis-Name`
+- `git push --set-upstream origin Analysis-Name`

+When all of your commits are made, back up your analysis branch on GitHub.
+The analysis branch code doesn't have to be totally complete, but it should be relatively stable.
+This is necessary if you want to use GitHub issue tracking and code review.

 ### Open a Pull Request
 Once your analysis branch is in a stable state, checked and tested:
 1. Open a pull request
     1. Have the code reviewed by project head, discuss, etc.
-2. Project head merge the completed analysis branch into master and delete branch
+2. Project head should merge the completed analysis branch into master and delete the analysis branch
-3. Finally: update the local repository with newly merged `origin master`
+3. Finally: update the local repository with newly merged remote master branch
     1. `git checkout master`
     2. `git pull origin master`
     3. `git branch -d analysis-name`